-The A4980 continues to drive the bridge outputs under an open load condition and clears the Fault Register flag as soon as the phase current exceeds the Open Load Current Threshold or the DAC value is less than 32.
+The A4979 continues to drive the bridge outputs under an open load condition and clears the Fault Register flag as soon as the phase current exceeds the Open Load Current Threshold or the DAC value is less than 32.
 The diagnostic registers retain the open load fault bits, OLA and OLB, and will not be cleared until RESETn is pulsed low or one of the diagnostic registers is written through the serial interface.

-Stall Detection

-For all motors it is possible to determine the mechanical state of the motor by monitoring the back-EMF (BEMF) generated in the motor phase windings.
+Stall Detection A PWM monitor feature is included in the A4979 to assist in determining the stall condition of the stepper motor.
 A stalled motor condition is when the phase currents are being sequenced to step the motor but the motor remains stationary.
-This can be due to a mechanical blockage such as an end stop or the step sequence exceeding the motor capability for the attached load.
+This can be due to a mechanical blockage such as an end stop or it can be due to the step sequence exceeding the motor capability for the attached load.

-A PWM monitor feature is included in the A4980 to assist in detecting the stall condition of the stepper motor.
-This feature uses the effect of the BEMF on the current rise time by comparing the PWM count during the current rise quadrant to determine the point at which a stall occurs.
 Reliable stall detection in a simple stepper driver is only possible by combining the PWM monitor with a continuous step sequence at a sufficiently high step rate.

-When a motor is running normally, at speed, the BEMF, generated by the magnetic poles in the motor passing the phase windings, acts against the supply voltage and reduces the rise rate of the phase current, as shown in Figure 5.
-The PWM current control does not activate until the current reaches the set trip level for the microstep position.
-When a motor is stopped, as in a stall condition, the BEMF is reduced.
-This allows the current to rise to the limit faster and the PWM current control to activate sooner.
-Assuming a constant step rate and motor load this results in an increase in the number of PWM cycles for each step of the motor.
+When a motor is stopped or moving slowly there is no back EMF to impede the current in the phase windings.
+This allows the current to rise to the limit quickly and the PWM current control to activate.
+However, when a motor is running at speed the back EMF, generated by the speed of the magnetic poles in the motor passing the phase windings, acts against the supply voltage and reduces the rise time of the phase current.
+Therefore, the PWM current control takes longer to activate.
+Assuming a constant step rate, this results in fewer PWM cycles for each step of the motor.